-The Zulu King’s Reed Dance (uMkhosi woMhlanga), will take place on the 9th of September 2017 at the eNyokeni Palace (watch the video at the bottom of the page).
+The Zulu King’s Reed Dance (uMkhosi woMhlanga), takes place on the 5th & 6th of September 2020 at the eNyokeni Palace (watch the video at the bottom of the page).

 The cost of the tour is R750, which includes a light picnic lunch.
 (Press and VIP access can be arranged, please enquire well in advance.)

 The tour to the Zulu Reed Dance leaves from Sugar Hill Manor and Zululand Backpackers in Eshowe at 8.00 am on the day of the Reed Dance, and returns before 7.00 pm, or when there is a consensus amongst the visitors.
 If you take your own vehicle it gives you the flexibility to leave when you’re ready.

 The Zulu Reed Dance

 More than 25 000 Zulu virgins gather at the King’s Enyokeni Traditional Residence for this very colourful and meaningful ceremony every September which promotes respect for young women, and preserves the custom of keeping girls as virgins until marriage.
 In the olden days, the women gathered at the Zulu Reed Ceremony (Umkhosi woMhlanga) and men at the First Fruits Ceremony (Umkhosi wokweshwama).

 The Zulu Reed dance is an educational experience and opportunity for young maidens to learn how to behave before the Zulu King .